yannickg/kazoo/core/kazoo_number_manager/doc/carrier_modules.md

 ### `is_local/0`

-Returns a boolean for whether the carrier handles numbers local to the system.
+Returns a boolean for whether the carrier handles numbers local to a specific account.

 Note: a non-local (foreign) carrier module usually makes HTTP requests.